Quantum Mechanics in symmetry language: Measurement

-In the framework of symmetry description, the large number of degrees of freedom of environment means that it realizes an infinite dimensional representation of the symmetry to which the observable belongs\footnote{Unless the environment is in a very special quantum state, e.g. a condensate.
-We neglect these exceptional cases here, but they would be important e.g. for decoherence in the early Universe.}.
-Assuming system\footnote{For sake of simplicity we include apparatus in the environment} in an $N$-dimensional representation of the symmetry, according to postulate (\ref{postcomposite}) the composite system-environment is in $N \times \infty$ representation if there is no interaction between them or in a subspace of it in presence of interaction.
-In particular, an entanglement reduces their state to: \be |\psi, E\rangle = \sum_{\alpha,~\epsilon^{\alpha}_i, i=0}^{i \rightarrow \infty} {f}(\alpha ,\{\epsilon^{\alpha}_i\}) | \alpha, \epsilon^{\alpha}_1, \epsilon^{\alpha}_2, \cdots, \epsilon^{\alpha}_i, \cdots\rangle \ee where $\psi$ and $E$ indicate system and environment, respectively, and $\alpha$ and $\epsilon^{\alpha}_i, i=0,\cdots$ represent eigen/pointer vectors of the system and components of the environment, respectively.
-It is conceivable that there are large number of equivalent realizations of the symmetry in (\ref{sysenventang}).
+In the framework of symmetry description, the large number of degrees of freedom of environment means that it realizes an infinite dimensional representation of the symmetry, to which the observable belongs\footnote{Unless the environment is in a very special quantum state, e.g. a condensate.
+We neglect exceptional cases here, but they may be important in cases such as decoherence in the early Universe.}.
+Assuming system\footnote{For sake of simplicity we include apparatus in the environment.} in an $N$-dimensional representation of the symmetry, according to postulate (\ref{postcomposite}) the composite system-environment is in $N \times \infty$ representation if there is no interaction/correlation between them, otherwise in a subspace of this representation.
+In particular, an entanglement reduces the state to: \be |\psi, E\rangle = \sum_{\alpha,~\epsilon^{\alpha}_i, i=0}^{i \rightarrow \infty} {f}(\alpha ,\{\epsilon^{\alpha}_i\}) | \alpha, \epsilon^{\alpha}_1, \epsilon^{\alpha}_2, \cdots, \epsilon^{\alpha}_i, \cdots\rangle \ee where $\psi$ and $E$ indicate system and environment, respectively, and $\alpha$ and $\epsilon^{\alpha}_i, i=0,\cdots$ represent eigen vectors of the system and components of the environment, respectively.
+It is conceivable that there are large number of equivalent realizations of the symmetry in (\ref{sysenventang}) - corresponding to virtual multiplicity subspace $N_q$ in (\ref{refdecomp}).
 For instance, the state $\alpha$ most probably entangles only to few spatially closest components of environment and others play the role of spectators.
-Because freedom degrees/components of the environment are not observed, states in (\ref{sysenventang}) form infinite equivalence classes of the representation of the symmetry realized by $\alpha$.
-They play a role similar to statistical ensemble in classical statistical mechanics and induce a probability for occurrence of a specific $\alpha$ as outcome of a measurement.
-Nonetheless, there is a significant difference with classical case.
+Because the degrees of freedom or components of the environment are not observed, states in (\ref{sysenventang}) form infinite equivalence classes of the representation of the symmetry realized by $\alpha$.
+They play a role similar to statistical ensemble in classical statistical mechanics, and induce a probability for occurrence of a specific $\alpha$ as outcome of a measurement.
+However, there is a significant difference with classical case.
 Random selection of one of the members of these equivalence classes breaks the symmetry and its realization by the system becomes trivial.
 Therefore, in contrast to classical case, immediate repetition of the measurement on the same system gives the same value for the observable.
-Although the environment plays the role of a hidden variable, equivalence classes are tagged by the system, and once the symmetry is broken, both system and environment are constrained to the selected value of the observable and symmetry representation becomes trivial.
-Thus, symmetry and its breaking have crucial roles for existence of equivalence classes and decoherence, and for repetition of outcome in successive similar measurements.
-Moreover, because equivalence classes realize the same representation of symmetry as the system, probability is determined by the symmetry/degeneracy of the state of system and is completely independent of the environment.